glitchub/rasping/README.md

     file "rasping.cfg" defines all configurable parameters, and provides a detailed description of each.

+        cd rasping

-        nano rasping/rasping.cfg         -- edit the configuration as desired
+        nano rasping.cfg                -- edit the configuration as desired

-        make -C rasping                  -- wait for "INSTALL COMPLETE"

-        sudo reboot
+        make

+    The make process will install several packages, rewrite system files, etc.
+    When it's done you'll see INSTALL COMPLETE.

-The Pi will boot into NAT gateway mode automatically.
+    Reboot the Pi and it will come up in NAT gateway mode automatically.

-Depending on configuration you may need to unplug the ethernet from the network and attach USB ethernet dongles.
+    Depending on configuration you'll need to unplug the ethernet from the network and attach USB ethernet dongles.

-The monitor and keyboard can be detached.

-You'll be able to ssh to the LAN_IP from any LAN port, and also from WAN if you unblocked it.
+    You'll be able to ssh from any LAN port (to the LAN_IP address), and also from WAN if you UNBLOCKed port 22.

+    Note you can restore the original network configuration 'make uninstall', followed by a reboot.